react-gjs/renderer/README.md

 ## Usage

-Since GJS environment doesn't support importing packages from node_modules, applications using this renderer need to either define each import as a relative path to the correct file (e.x. `import * as renderer from "../node_modules/react-gjs-renderer/dist/index.js"`) or bundle it into a single `.js` file.
-This usually is done using a tool like [webpack](https://webpack.js.org/), [esbuild](https://esbuild.github.io/), or [rollup](https://rollupjs.org/guide/en/).
+To use the renderer standalone, applications need to either define each import as a relative path to the correct file (e.x. `import { Renderer } from "../node_modules/react-gjs-renderer/dist/index.js"`) or bundle it into a single `.js` file (this is due to GJS not supporting importing packages from node_modules.)
+This usually is done using a tool like [webpack](https://webpack.js.org/), [esbuild](https://esbuild.github.io/), [rollup](https://rollupjs.org/guide/en/), etc.

 Example esbuild setup: